Margin Loans – Borrow money from your broker

 So, if you have 100’000 CHF of stocks, you can get an extra 70’000 CHF margin loan.
 You must always meet the margin requirements, so be careful not to be too close to the limit.

 Getting a 70% loan is relatively high.
 So it is a great way to get a margin loan to get money out of the broker.
 However, that loan will be pretty expensive.
-Nevertheless, this allows significantly lower leverage than Interactive Brokers.
+Nevertheless, this allows significantly higher leverage than Interactive Brokers.

 So, Swissquote margin loans are very straightforward.
 SQ allows you to be aggressive with up to 70% in loans.
 However, there is a hefty premium on top of the market rates.
 So Swissquote loans are not cheap.